Disco Demolition Night: Baseball

-Since the 1940s, Chicago White Sox owner Bill Veeck had been noted for using promotions to attract fan interest; he stated "you can draw more people with a losing team plus bread and circuses than with a losing team and a long, still silence".
-His son, Mike, was the promotions director for the White Sox in 1979.
-Mike Veeck wrote in a letter to a fan before the season that team management intended to make sure that whether the White Sox won or lost, the fans would have fun.
+Since the 1940s, Chicago White Sox owner Bill Veeck had been noted for using promotions to increase fan interest; he stated "you can draw more people with a losing team plus bread and circuses than with a losing team and a long, still silence."
+His son, Mike Veeck, was the promotions director for the White Sox in 1979.
+Mike wrote in a letter to a fan before the season that team management intended to make sure that whether the White Sox won or lost, the fans would have fun.

 Early in the 1979 season, a game between the White Sox and the visiting Tigers scheduled for Wednesday, May 2, was rained out.
 Officials rescheduled it as part of a twi-night doubleheader on Thursday, July 12.
 Already scheduled for the evening of July 12 was a promotion aimed at teenagers, who could purchase tickets at half the regular price.

-The White Sox had a "Disco Night" at Comiskey Park in 1977; Mike Veeck and WLUP sales manager Jeff Schwartz discussed the possibility of an anti-disco night promotion after Schwartz mentioned that the White Sox were looking to do a promotion with the station.
+The White Sox had a "Disco Night" at Comiskey Park in 1977.
+At a WLUP Promotion Meeting, Schwartz mentioned that the White Sox were looking to do a promotion with the station.
+The station had already done two successful events at local Chicago-area nightclubs with overflow crowds.
+When Schwartz mentioned the White Sox were looking for a promotion, Promotion Director Dave Logan suggested it might be time to take Steve Dahl's event to a larger venue.
 The matter had also been brought up early in the 1979 season when Schwartz told Mike Veeck of Dahl and his plans to blow up a crate of disco records while live on the air from a shopping mall.
-During a meeting at WLUP, Dahl was asked if he would be interested in blowing up records at Comiskey Park on July 12.
+Dahl was asked if he would be interested in blowing up records at Comiskey Park on July 12.
 Since the radio frequency of WLUP was 97.9, the promotion for July 12, "Disco Demolition Night" (in addition to the offer for teenagers) was that anyone who brought a disco record to the ballpark would be admitted for 98 cents.
 Dahl was to blow up the collected records between games of the doubleheader.